-As the federal government’s radio licensing authority, Industry Canada is responsible for the issuance and management of MMSIs and of MIs for hand-held VHF transceivers with DSC and GNSS not associated with a specific vessel.
-You must register devices with preprogrammed MIs with Industry Canada for incorporation into its database.
+As the federal government’s radio licensing authority, ISED is responsible for the issuance and management of MMSIs and of MIs for hand-held VHF transceivers with DSC and GNSS not associated with a specific vessel.
+You must register devices with preprogrammed MIs with ISED for incorporation into its database.
 Such devices include AIS-SARTs, EPIRB-AIS devices and MOB devices.

-All information collected is entered into Industry Canada’s National Maritime Information Database (NMID).
-The Department then provides any relevant information on stations with disclosed MMSIs to the International Telecommunication Union (ITU) for inclusion in the MARS database.
+All information collected is entered into ISED’s National Maritime Information Database (NMID).
+The Department then provides any relevant information on stations with disclosed MMSIs to the International Telecommunication Union (ITU) for inclusion in their MARS database.

-Information contained in the NMID is available on Industry Canada’s Spectrum Direct website at http://www.ic.gc.ca/eic/site/sd-sd.nsf/eng/home.
-Information in the MARS database is available on the ITU’s website at http://www.itu.int/ITU-R/index.asp?category=terrestrial&rlink=mars&lang=en.
+Information contained in the NMID is available on ISED’s Spectrum Management System website.
+Information in the MARS database is available on the ITU website.
 Both databases are used by the CCG and by related search and rescue agencies during emergencies.
 All information collected in the NMID can be accessed by the CCG and related search and rescue agencies, but only limited information within this database is available to the general public.

-To obtain a unique identity, or register your preprogrammed identity, you must apply or register at your nearest Industry Canada district office and provide specific information about your equipment.
-You can find the relevant application or registration form in this document’s annexes or access it online from Spectrum Direct (http://www.ic.gc.ca/eic/site/sd-sd.nsf/eng/home).
+To obtain a unique identity, or register your preprogrammed identity, you must apply or register and provide specific information about your equipment.
+You can find the relevant application or registration form in the Forms section of our website under Maritime Mobile Service Identities, or access it from the Spectrum Management System.
 All devices must be certified under the applicable Canadian Radio Standard Specification.
-Your completed application or registration form may be sent by mail, e-mail or fax, or may be submitted in person at your nearest Industry Canada district office.
-(Addresses of district offices are listed in RIC-66, available at http://www.ic.gc.ca/eic/site/smt-gst.nsf/eng/sf01742.html.)
+Completed forms must be sent to your nearest district office.
+If you submit your form online, it will automatically be directed to the appropriate district office based on the applicant’s address.

 To obtain an MMSI, applicants are required to provide specific information.
-The annexes in this document provide MMSI application or notification forms for the following:
+MMSI application and notification forms are provided for the following:

-- craft associated with a parent ship (Annex C);
+- craft associated with a parent ship (form C)

-- search and rescue (SAR) aircraft (Annex F); and
+- search and rescue (SAR) aircraft (form F)

 7.2.1 Ship station MMSI

-To obtain a ship station MMSI, you must complete the relevant application form in Annex A or Annex B of this document and submit it to Industry Canada.
-Use Annex A for vessels that do not require radio licences and that are fitted with only VHF/DSC radios.
-Use Annex B for vessels that require radio licences or are fitted with additional equipment.
+To obtain a ship station MMSI, you must complete form AB.
+Select Not Licensed for a vessel that does not require a radio licence and that is fitted with only a VHF/DSC radio.
+Select Licensed for a vessel that requires a radio licence or is fitted with additional equipment.

-Annex H provides explanations of the ITU codes to be used in completing the MMSI application forms.
+Annex A provides explanations of the ITU codes to be used in completing the MMSI application forms.